-90% in 2016 AND 84% in 2015 Source: Spencer Stuart CEO Transitions 2017 The stakes are high when it comes to CEO succession planning.
-The impact of the CEO-especially one who fails-is staggering: - The economic cost of appointing the wrong CEO at global companies is estimated at more than \$100 billion.1 - Nearly one-third of investment decisions are related to the reputation of the CEO; 39 percent of investors say they would likely sell a stock based solely on the CEO, while only 15 percent say they are likely to buy a stock based on the CEO's current reputation alone. - A study conducted by Rakesh Khurana, dean of Harvard College, and Nitin Nohria, dean of Harvard Business School, found that CEOs appointed after 1985 were three times more likely to be fired than CEOs who were appointed before that year. - According to Harvard Business School, 40 percent of all executives who change jobs or get promoted fail in the first 18 months, a number that has remained steady for the past 15 years.
+73% AND 69% in 20 Source: Spencer Stuart CEO Transitions 2019 The stakes are high when it comes to CEO succession planning.
+The impact of the CEO-especially one who fails-is staggering: - The economic cost of appointing the wrong CEO at global companies is estimated at more than \$100 billion.1 - Nearly one-third of investment decisions are related to the reputation of the CEO; 39 percent of investors say they would likely sell a stock based solely on the CEO, while only 15 percent say they are likely to buy a stock based on the CEO's current reputation alone.2 - A study conducted by Rakesh Khurana, dean of Harvard College, and Nitin Nohria, dean of Harvard Business School, found that CEOs appointed after 1985 were three times more likely to be fired than CEOs who were appointed before that year. - According to Harvard Business School, 40 percent of all executives who change jobs or get promoted fail in the first 18 months, a number that has remained steady for the past 15 years.
 When it goes well, CEO succession planning produces a strong successor who, in the short term, is well-received by the organization and its stakeholders, including Wall Street, and, in the long run, has the right vision and strategy for the business and drives the company to achieve growth and create value.
 Nominating/governance committees should strive to oversee a best-in-class process that maximizes the future readiness of internal talent, coalesces the board directors around a forward-looking CEO profile, aligns directors behind the ultimate selection and identifies the best candidate for the CEO role.
 However, CEO succession planning can be fraught with hidden risks and challenging dynamics that, if not recognized and managed, can derail the process and destroy value.
-Source: "2014 study of CEOs, Governance, and Success," Strategy&, April 2015, http://www.strategyand.pwc.com/global/home/what-we-think reports-white-papers-article-display/2014-ceo-study CEO Succession: Best Practices In our experience, nominating/governance committees can best position boards for successful CEO succession planning by ensuring the committee and the board follow these best practices:
+CEO Succession: Best Practices In our experience, nominating/governance committees can best position boards for successful CEO succession planning by ensuring the committee and the board follow these best practices: